India’s Holy Basil – Tulsi

 Tulsi has got a great medicinal value.

 1. The earth around the Tulasi Plant is used as an application in the form of a paste for massaging the body to counteract the effects on the skin of the debilitating marshy environment.
 Famous Indian wrestlers have used it to come out victorious.

-2. Tulasi leaves placed with water in a shining copper vessel overnight and partaken in the morning, activates a student’s brain and increases concentration and memory.
+2. Tulasi leaves placed with water in a shining copper vessel overnight and partaken in the morning, activates a student’s brain and increase concentration and memory.

 3. Tulasi is used by Indian physicians in the treatment of mental weakness, such as loss of confusion, depression, melancholia, hysteria, migraine, headache, and cerebral congestion, etc.

 4. Tulasi leaves, eaten as a daily routine in the marshy area, make one immune to fever.
 A few fresh leaves of Tulasi chewed and eaten with very little pepper, daily in the morning, on the empty stomach prevents malaria and helps to cure it.

 5. Tulasi is employed by Ayurvedic and traditional gynecologists in regulating the menstrual cycle in women.
 It is used to improve fertility both in the barren and in those who are unable to safely reach full term.
 At the commencement of the postpartum, it helps to regularize the lochia.

 6. Tulasi is used to purify blood in blood poisoning and similar conditions, along with the juice of neem leaves.